haru-6/Uni-Gpt/README.md

 ### Step 3: Update College Name Throughout Code

-The codebase contains placeholder text `"College Name"` that should be replaced with your actual college name.
+The codebase contains placeholder text `"K. R. Mangalam"` that should be replaced with your actual college name.
 Key files:

 - **`main.py`**: Update system prompts, page titles, and UI text
 - **`vectorize_documents.py`**: Update any prompts or labels (if modified)